 Under that contract, the state began paying $30,000 a month starting in January to cover consulting.
-The monthly fee will jump to $200,000 a month in July or when a lawsuit is filed, whichever comes first.
+The monthly fee would have jumped to $200,000 a month in July or when a lawsuit was filed, whichever came first.

 They also hired former Wisconsin Deputy Attorney General Kevin St. John at the Madison firm Bell Giftos St. John.
 His contract calls for him and his colleagues to be paid an hourly rate of $375.